What the Election Results Mean for Health Policy in the Year Ahead

 Summary

-A second Trump administration and Republican Senate will mark a shift in healthcare policy priorities in 2025 on both legislative and regulatory fronts.
+A second Trump administration and Republican Congress will mark a shift in healthcare policy priorities in 2025 on both legislative and regulatory fronts.

-The 2024 election results are in: former President Donald Trump has been elected the 47th President of the United States and Republicans will also take control of a Senate majority in the next Congress.
-Party control of the US House is pending.
+The 2024 election results are in: former President Donald Trump has been elected the 47th President of the United States and Republicans will control both chambers of Congress in the next session.
 Healthcare was not a primary focus for the Trump/Vance campaign, but there are several consequential healthcare decisions the new administration will face in 2025 related to ongoing implementation of the Inflation Reduction Act (IRA) and the expiration of the enhanced Affordable Care Act (ACA) premium subsidies at the end of next year.
 Additionally, the current Congress will need to close out its legislative session by addressing government funding and other policy provisions expiring at year’s end before the new Congress is seated in January.

 Outlook for the Lame Duck Congress